 You can also edit Key Profiles from Program mode by holding Avo, then selecting Edit Current Key Profile.
 If the current key profile is one of the non-editable system ones, you are prompted to add a new profile or select an existing editable profile.

-The current actions for the Black, Blue, Grey and Touch buttons are shown on the left side of the screen.
+The current actions for the Black, Blue, Grey and Touch/Executor buttons are shown on the left side of the screen.
+(On Diamond 9, the Blue buttons are the Select buttons and the Grey buttons are the Flash buttons).
 Once you select a key type from the menu, the screen shows actions available for that type of button.
-Only the Sapphire Touch has black buttons.
+Only the Sapphire Touch has Black buttons, but Virtual Black buttons can be used with the faders in the Virtual Fader window.

 Actions for Buttons